linemanjs/lineman-plus-rails/README.md

 Alternatively, rails-lineman will look for an environment variable named `LINEMAN_PROJECT_LOCATION`.

-Note that to prevent your Lineman JavaScript & CSS from being loaded twice in production, you'll need to remove the `require_tree .` directives from `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css`.

 ### the Lineman side

 Just add the [lineman-rails](https://github.com/testdouble/lineman-rails) plugin to your project: